 The village and township members of the Barrington Area Council of Governments (BACOG) strongly support local government authority over local decision-making and the right to self-determination.
-The enactment of laws and regulations that preempt local authority only hinder the ability of local governments to meet the needs of residents and address community problems.
+The enactment of laws and regulations that supersede local authority hinder the ability of local governments to meet the needs of residents and address community problems.

-We ask the General Assembly to oppose the pre-emption of home rule powers, which is an increasingly common component of legislative initiatives and of great concern to local governments.
+We ask the General Assembly to rarely, if ever, oppose the preemption of home rule powers.
+Unfortunately, preemption is an increasingly common component of legislative initiatives and this is of great concern to local governments.
 In fact, our governments believe that home rule status should be granted to all municipalities in the State.

-We urge the State to respect the role of municipal and township governments in providing services to the public, which is a responsibility our governments take on willingly and carry out effectively for our residents.
-BACOG opposes the preemption of local rights, such as that to make land use and zoning decisions and the right to levy and collect taxes and fees.
-We oppose unfunded mandates by federal or state legislative, executive, or administrative action.
+We urge the State to support the role of municipal and township governments in providing services to the public, which is a responsibility our governments take on willingly and carry out effectively for our residents.
+BACOG opposes an infringement of local rights, which include the ability to make land use and zoning decisions and the right to levy and collect taxes and fees.
+We oppose unfunded mandates by federal or state legislative, executive or administrative action.

-BACOG member governments operate independently, responsibly and transparently, and we urge the State not to interfere with the functioning of local government or place additional undue burdens in areas such as FOIA.
-Instead, we ask the General Assembly to focus on the critically important State matters at hand such as the State budget, reduction of debt, tax reform and job creation.
+BACOG member governments operate independently, responsibly and transparently, and we urge the State to support the functioning of local government and not place undue burdens in areas such as the Freedom of Information Act (FOIA).
+Instead, we ask the General Assembly to focus on the critically important State matters at hand such as the reduction of debt, tax and labor reforms and job creation which will help us all do our jobs better.